Governance

 Embed effective risk management, considering both opportunities and threats, throughout the Group

-The Principal Risks and Uncertainties are identified in the Strategic Report, which is included on page 18.
-Each trading entity includes a Successes, Opportunities, Failures and Threats (SOFT) Report within its monthly progress report, which is incorporated into the Group Performance Review, which is circulated to the board each month.
+The Principal Risks and Uncertainties are identified in the Strategic Report, which is included on page 17.
+Each trading entities monthly report outlines significant opportunities and threats to its business.
 Risk registers for entities identify key risks.
-Risk is considered at the monthly Executive Meetings comprising the Managing Directors or General Managers of the entities, the CEO and the CFO.
+Risk is considered at each Executive Meetings comprising the Managing Directors of the entities, the CEO and the CFO.
 The CEO and the CFO include commentary on identified changes in risk in their reports to Board Meetings.
 Internal Controls are detailed below.

 Internal Control